Home/Blog/Lifestyle/Diet/Hypothyroidism Diet: Foods to Eat & Avoid for Better Management

 Which dry fruits are good for thyroid health?

-Brazil nuts and hazelnuts (rich in selenium), pumpkin seeds (rich in zinc), and a few dried berries like cranberries or blueberries can support thyroid function.
+Brazil nuts (rich in selenium), pumpkin seeds (rich in zinc), and almonds (good source of magnesium) can support thyroid function.
 Keep portions moderate due to their calorie density.

 Can I eat biscuits with hypothyroidism?

 Occasionally, yes.
 Choose whole-grain or gluten-free options if you’re sensitive to gluten or have Hashimoto’s.
-Prioritise nutrient-dense snacks like nuts or seeds.
+Prioritise truly nutrient-dense snacks like nuts, seeds, or fruit over highly processed biscuits.

 What’s a good morning drink for hypothyroidism?